Solving Patterns

 Some basic principles & solving patterns derived from many hours of playtime :

-A simple efficiency awareness that mostly it works out better to keep triangle grouped together.
+It mostly works out more efficient to keep triangle grouped together.
+I.e Queuing them up.

 This may also be misleading (HexS #8 - on the right) and therefore good to know, when NOT to use this pattern.

-Similar to Nr 1 above, but thinking ahead a 1-2 moves in advance.
+Similar to Nr 1 above, but thinking ahead a a few moves in advance, and thereby shifting colors into each other so that 2 queues are built instead of one.

 Trinagon puzzles are usually highly symmetrical.